Charlie Furbush: Seattle Mariners

-On July 30, 2011, Furbush was traded to the Seattle Mariners along with outfielder Casper Wells, prospect Francisco Martínez and player to be named later Chance Ruffin from the Detroit Tigers for David Pauley and Doug Fister.
+On July 30, 2011, Furbush was traded to the Seattle Mariners along with Casper Wells, Francisco Martínez, and player to be named later Chance Ruffin from the Detroit Tigers in exchange for David Pauley and Doug Fister.
+He made 11 appearances (10 starts) for Seattle down the stretch, but struggled to a 3-7 record and 6.62 ERA with 41 strikeouts over 53 innings of work.